mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 Passing AZ-900 was just the start.
 It showed me how the cloud, used wisely, can strengthen any healthcare organization.

+This foundation came alive when I saw how “always on” cloud supports hospitals in real time.
+I wrote about what that looks like here: [Always On: Why Cloud Matters in a Hospital](/2025/08/16/always-on.html).

 I am committed to growing deeper in cloud knowledge, building my computer science foundation, and applying machine learning skills daily.